sdjngyq/MFDLCD18_H/README.md

 # LCD1in8

-Used to test portrait display
+Used to test landscape display

 # Package product